Primary

 Keep your hips elevated throughout—dropping them shifts work away from hamstrings.
 Squeeze your hamstrings hard at peak contraction when the ball is closest to your glutes.
 Control the ball during both the curl and the extension.

-Want Stability Ball Curl in your program?
+See where Stability Ball Curl fits in your weekly plan

 Lie on back with heels on stability ball.